-- Text Alignment: Use "Justified" format.
-This means that both the left side and right side of the text will be straight. - Paragraph Indention: Indent the first line of each paragraph by 0.5". f. - Page Numbering: The title page is considered the first page of the manuscript but should not bear any page number.
+- e.
+Text Alignment: Use "Justified" format.
+This means that both the left side and right side of the text will be straight. - f.
+Paragraph Indention: Indent the first line of each paragraph by 0.5". - g.
+Page Numbering: The title page is considered the first page of the manuscript but should not bear any page number.